MLBRank 80-61: Rising aces join three former Cy Young winners

 Did you know?

-Evan Longoria is the Rays' all-time leader in games played, home runs, RBIs, and Wins Above Replacement, and he became just the second player in franchise history to hit at least 35 HRs in a season when he hit a career-high 36 last season.
+Evan Longoria is the Rays' all-time leader in games played, home runs, RBIs and wins above replacement, and he became just the second player in franchise history to hit at least 35 HRs in a season when he hit a career-high 36 last season.
 Carlos Pena (twice) is the other. -- Costa

 David Price